 - Use only impact grade sockets on an impact wrench. - Do not apply excessive force to the tool.
-Let the tool perform the work. - Never point discharge of tool at self or others. - Do not pull trigger unless tool contact safety device is against work surface. - Never attempt to drive fasteners into hard surfaces such as steel, concrete, or tile when using air tools. - Take care to avoid driving a fastener on top of another fastener. - Position tool carefully so that fasteners will be delivered to the proper location. - Use only accessories identified by the manufacturer to be used with specific tools. - Maintain the tool with care. - Keep a cutting tool sharp and clean.
-A properly maintained tool, with sharp cutting edges reduces the risk of binding and is easier to control. - Check for misalignment of binding or moving parts, breakage of parts, and any other condition that effects the tool's operation.
-If damaged, have the tool serviced before using. - Use of an accessory not intended for use with the specific tools increases the risk of injury to persons. - Always shut off the compressor, remove the plug from the outlet, and bleed all pressure from the system before servicing the compressor, and when the compressor is not in use. - Do not operate the unit with the shroud removed.
+Let the tool perform the work. - Never point discharge of tool at self or others. - Do not pull trigger unless tool contact safety device is against work surface. - Never attempt to drive fasteners into hard surfaces such as steel, concrete or tile when using air tools. - Use only accessories identified by the manufacturer to be used with specific tools. - Maintain the tool with care. - Keep a cutting tool sharp and clean.
+A properly maintained tool with sharp cutting edges reduces the risk of binding and is easier to control. - Check for misalignment of binding or moving parts, breakage of parts and any other condition that affects the tool's operation.
+If damaged, have the tool serviced before using. - Use of an accessory not intended for use with the specific tools increases the risk of injury to persons. - Always shut off the compressor, remove the plug from the outlet, and bleed all pressure from the system before servicing the compressor or when the compressor is not in use. - Do not operate the unit with the shroud removed.

-Hazard Warnings (cont'd) Risk of Electric Shock
+Hazard Warnings (cont'd) RISK OF ELECTRIC SHOCK

-- Using air tools to attach electrical wiring can result in electrocution or death. - Improper electrical connections can result in fires, electrocution, or death.
+- Using air tools to attach electrical wiring can result in electrocution or death. - Improper electrical connections can result in fires, electrocution, or death. - If the tool is not provided with an insulated gripping surface, contact with a "live" wire makes exposed metal tool parts "live", resulting in possible electrocution or death. - Fasteners coming in contact with hidden electrical wiring could cause electrocution or death.

-- Never attach electrical wiring with energized tools. - Avoid body contact with grounded surfaces such as pipes, radiators, ranges, and refrigerators.
+- Never attach electrical wiring with energized tools. - Avoid body contact with grounded surfaces such as pipes, radiators, ranges and refrigerators.
 There is an increased risk of electric shock if your body is grounded. - Thoroughly investigate the work piece for possible hidden wiring before performing work. - A licensed electrician in accordance with all local and national codes must install all wiring. - Never use an electric air compressor outdoors when it is raining or on a wet surface, as it may cause an electric shock.

-Hazard Warnings (cont'd) Risk of Entanglement
+Hazard Warnings (cont'd) RISK OF ENTANGLEMENT

-Tools containing moving elements or driving other moving tools (grinding wheels, sockets, sanding discs, etc.) can become entangled in hair, clothing, jewelry, and other loose objects, resulting in injury.
+Tools containing moving elements or driving other moving tools (grinding wheels, sockets, sanding discs, etc.) can become entangled in hair, clothing, jewelry and other loose objects, resulting in injury.

-- Never wear loose fitting clothes, or apparel which contains loose straps or ties, etc. which could become entangled in moving parts. - Remove any jewelry, watches, identifications, bracelets, necklaces, etc. which might become caught by the tool. - Keep hands away from moving parts.
+- Never wear loose fitting clothes or apparel that contain loose straps, ties, etc. which could become entangled in moving parts. - Remove any jewelry, watches, identifications, necklaces, etc. which might become caught by the tool. - Keep hands away from moving parts.
 Tie up or cover long hair.

-Hazard Warnings (cont'd) Risk of Cut or Burns
+Hazard Warnings (cont'd) RISK OF CUT OR BURNS

-- Tools which cut, shear, drill, staple punch, chisel, etc. are capable of causing serious injury. - The pump and manifold generate high temperatures.
+- Tools which cut, shear, drill, staple, punch, chisel, etc. are capable of causing serious injury. - The pump and manifold generate high temperatures.

 - Keep the working part of the tool away from hands and body. - Do not touch the pump, manifold or transfer tube while the pump is running.
-Allow them to cool before handling or servicing. - · Keep children away from the compressor at all times.
+Allow them to cool before handling or servicing. - Keep children away from the compressor at all times.

 Compressor

-Item Value

-Model Number APC4002
+Model Number APC4302

-Peak H.P.
-(CV) 3.5
+Horse Power 1/3

-Tank Capacity Gallons/Liters 6
+Tank Capacity Gallons/Liters 3/11.5

-Voltage/Amps/Phase 120/13.5/1
+Voltage/Amps/Phase 120/2.6/1

-Kick-In Pressure 86

-Kick-Out Pressure 125

-WARNING!
+Warning!
 THE POWER CORD ON THIS PRODUCT CONTAINS LEAD, A CHEMICAL, KNOWN TO THE STATE OF CALIFORNIA TO CAUSE CANCER AND BIRTH DEFECTS OR OTHER REPRODUCTIVE HARM.
-WASH HANDS AFTER HANDLING.
+WASH HANDS AFTER HANDLING